Étienne Delessert (illustrator)

-Étienne Delessert (born 4 January 1941 in Lausanne) is a self-taught Swiss graphic artist and illustrator.
-He is largely known for his animated series Yok-Yok and his collaboration with Eugène Ionesco, Stories 1,2,3,4, as well as his work with child psychologist Jean Piaget.
+Étienne Delessert (4 January 1941 in Lausanne – 21 April 2024 in Lakeville) was a Swiss self-taught graphic artist and illustrator.
+He is largely known for his animated series Yok-Yok and his collaboration with Eugène Ionesco, on Stories "1" and "2", as well as his work with child psychologist Jean Piaget.

-His work focuses on expanding the child's mind through the use of strange stories often designed to make children ask questions.
-He considers himself first and foremost a story teller.
-His creative process involves mostly digital media in combination with hand sketching.
+His work focused on expanding the child's mind through the use of strange stories often designed to make children ask questions.
+He considered himself first and foremost a story teller.
+His creative process involved mostly digital media in combination with hand sketching.

 For his lasting contribution as a children's illustrator, Delessert was a finalist for the biennial, international Hans Christian Andersen Award in both 2006 and 2010.

+Delessert died from cancer on 21 April 2024, at the age of 83.

 Career

-Delessert has children's book published and translated in over 14 different languages.
-He has also had illustrations published in TIME magazine.
-He also animated segments for Sesame Street, like one about a woman's face morphing.
+Delessert had children's book published and translated in over 14 different languages.
+He also had illustrations published in TIME magazine.
+Delessert animated segments for Sesame Street, like one about a woman's face morphing.
 Additionally, in 1973 Delessert illustrated a children's book based on the lyrics to "Being Green", a popular song written by Joe Raposo, originally performed by Jim Henson as Kermit the Frog on both Sesame Street and The Muppet Show.
 Although released as a Sesame Street book, the large hardcover book does not feature Kermit the Frog or other characters from the series.
 Rather, the song's lyrics are enacted by an undefined, dinosaur-like being.
 The illustrations also do not feature any other traditional Sesame Street characters and are of a psychedelic nature.
 The book has been out of print since 1973.
 He also created the animated series Yok Yok for Swiss television.